TRS responds to all public record requests in compliance with the Illinois Freedom of Information Act, 5 ILCS 140.

 This portal provides convenient 24-hour access to request and receive public records from TRS.
 You will receive an email letting you know when the response to your record request is ready in the Public Records Center.

-TRS responds within five business days to non-commercial requests and within 21 days to commercial purpose requests.
+TRS responds within five business days to non-commercial requests and within 21 working (business) days to commercial purpose requests.
 A request is received on the next business day if submitted during non-business hours.
 TRS business hours are 8:30 a.m. to 4:30 p.m.
 CST Monday through Friday.
 TRS observes all state holidays.

 There is no charge for electronic records.
 For paper copies, the first 50 pages are free and pages in excess of 50 are 15 cents per page.
 TRS reserves the right to charge for shipping.
 Charges may be reduced or waived for requests in the public interest.
 For commercial purpose requests, TRS reserves the right to charge for staff time gathering responsive records as allowed by law.
 For in-person record inspection, please contact the FOIA Officer to make arrangements.